 CORIST, Scandion Oncology’s first clinical study with SCO-101 is a Phase II study.
-In this study, patients with chemotherapy (FOLFIRI) resistant and metastatic colorectal cancer receive SCO-101 treatment together with the standard chemotherapy drug combination FOLFIRI.
+In this study, patients with chemotherapy (FOLFIRI) resistant metastatic colorectal cancer (mCRC) receive SCO-101 treatment together with the standard chemotherapy drug combination FOLFIRI.
 All patients enrolled in the trial have demonstrated acquired FOLFIRI resistance.

-Scandion Oncology’s second clinical study with SCO-101 is a Phase Ib study named PANTAX.
-In this study patients with inoperable or metastatic pancreatic cancer receive SCO-101 treatment in combination with standard first line chemotherapy (Nab-paclitaxel and gemcitabine).
+PANTAX is Scandion Oncology’s second clinical study with SCO-101.
+In this study, patients with unresectable or metastatic pancreatic cancer receive SCO-101 treatment in combination with nab-paclitaxel and gemcitabine which is standard first- or second-line chemotherapy.

 Four different Phase I studies, with a total of 92 healthy volunteers have been conducted.

 SCO-101 was found to have a favourable safety profile.